The Great Game (Sherlock): Plot

 Sherlock Holmes is bored without stimulating cases.
 Mycroft Holmes urges Sherlock to investigate the death of Secret Intelligence Service clerk Andrew West and the disappearance of a flash drive containing missile plans.
-Sherlock refuses and is called to Scotland Yard where he receives a mobile phone matching the victim's from "A Study in Pink".
-The phone shows a derelict room, which Sherlock recognises as the long-unoccupied flat 221c; his neighbour.
-Inside the room is a pair of trainers, and a hostage calls: if Sherlock cannot solve the puzzle in twelve hours, a bomb will kill her.
-Sherlock traces the trainers to Carl Powers, a schoolboy who reportedly drowned in a swimming pool.
-Proving the boy was poisoned with botulinum toxin via his eczema medication, Sherlock announces the solution to the bomber, and the hostage is freed.
+Sherlock refuses and is called to Scotland Yard where Lestrade hands him an envelope containing a mobile phone matching the victim's from "A Study in Pink".
+The phone shows a photo of a derelict room, which Sherlock recognises as the unoccupied flat 221c, downstairs from 221b.
+Sherlock, Watson and Lestrade enter the room and find a pair of trainers in the middle of the floor.
+The mobile rings, and the caller – a frightened hostage reading texts from her captor – states that if Sherlock cannot solve the puzzle in twelve hours, a bomb will kill her.
+Sherlock realizes the trainers belonged to Carl Powers, a schoolboy who reportedly drowned in a swimming pool 20 years previously.
+Detailed examination reveals evidence that botulinum toxin was introduced into the boy's eczema medication.
+Sherlock announces the solution to the bomber, and the hostage is freed.

-A second MMS shows a blood-stained sports car; another hostage phones, saying Sherlock has eight hours to solve this mystery.
-Finding the vehicle without its driver, Sherlock interviews the missing man's wife and the car rental boss, whom he deduces was recently in Colombia.
-After learning that the blood in the car had been frozen, Sherlock announces that the missing man paid the agency owner to help him disappear, and the hostage is freed.
-A third message and hostage point Sherlock to the demise of Connie Prince, who allegedly died from tetanus.
-Sherlock disproves the cause of death, and Watson interviews Prince's brother Kenny; Sherlock pins the crime on the housekeeper Raoul de Santos—Kenny's lover—who murdered Connie by increasing her botox injection.
-Despite Sherlock solving the puzzle, the hostage is killed for describing the kidnapper.
+A second message shows a blood-stained sports car, and another hostage phones, giving Sherlock eight hours to solve this mystery.
+Finding the vehicle without its driver, Sherlock interviews the missing man's wife and the manager of the agency where the car had been rented.
+After finding that the blood in the car had been frozen, Sherlock announces that the missing man paid the agency owner to help him disappear, and the hostage is freed.
+A third message and hostage point Sherlock to the recent death of TV presenter Connie Prince, who allegedly died from tetanus.
+Watson interviews Prince's brother Kenny, and Sherlock shows that housekeeper Raoul de Santos — Kenny's lover — murdered Connie by increasing the dosage of her botox injection.
+Despite Sherlock solving the puzzle, the hostage is killed, along with several others, for describing the kidnapper's voice.